cofacts/rumors-line-bot/README.md

 * `REDIS_URL`: If not given, `redis://127.0.0.1:6379` is used.
 * `PORT`: Which port the line bot server will listen at.
 * `GOOGLE_DRIVE_IMAGE_FOLDER`: Google drive folder id is needed when you want to test uploading image.
+* `GOOGLE_CREDENTIALS`: will be populated by `authGoogleDrive.js`.
+See "Upload image/video" section below.

 ### Redis server